marwiz108/bank-tech-test/README.md

 ```
 As an account holder
 So that I can manage my money
-I need to have a bank account
+I need to have a bank account with an initial balance of zero

 As an account holder
 So that I can store my money safely